juychen/juychen.github.io/docs/2_Setup/SetupCloud9.md

 /dev/xvda1       99G  8.0G   91G   9% /
 ````

-Consequently, the storge of our Cloud9 workspaces is 100GB now.
+Consequently, the storage of our Cloud9 workspaces is 100GB now.

 ## Attach the IAM role to the Cloud9 Workspace